 Oellamp is designed to be used at home for reading and ambient light.

-›TV Studio Sets – A space between reality and fiction‹ is a research project, looking into the unique design parameters of TV studio sets.
+›TV Studio Sets – A space for reality and fiction‹ is a research project, looking into the unique design parameters of TV studio sets.
 This extensive investigation into a barely documented field of the design world, was supported by numerous conversations with practicing TV set designers.

 Article and scrapbook publication